symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 ------------------------

-The ``MultilangStaticContent`` extends ``StaticContent``, offering the same functionality with multilanguage support.
+The ``MultilangStaticContent`` extends ``StaticContent``, offering the same functionality with multi language support.
 It specifies which fields are to be translated (``title``, ``body`` and ``tags``) as well as a variable to declare the locale.